 Artificial intelligence (AI) adoption is progressing rapidly — with generative AI like ChatGPT making headlines — but AI technology has had a foothold in business for some time.
-In 2017, McKinsey found that 20% of organizations had adopted AI in at least one business area; by 2022, the figure stood at 50%.
+In 2017, McKinsey found that 20% of organisations had adopted AI in at least one business area; by 2022, the figure stood at 50%.

-AI, which generally refers to the ability of machines to perform tasks using human-like intelligence, is a component of many business solutions utilized by companies today.
+AI, which generally refers to the ability of machines to perform tasks using human-like intelligence, is a component of many business solutions utilised by companies today.
 As AI development continues, artificial intelligence will play a greater role in business systems and processes, with humans and machines increasingly working together.

 Here’s what to know about artificial intelligence in business, the different types of AI we commonly see in business operations, and what the future of AI means for companies and staff.

 Artificial intelligence is a field of computer science focused on the simulation of human-like intelligence in machines.
 Artificial intelligence technology makes it possible for digital computers (or computer-controlled smart machines) to solve problems or perform other tasks that previously required human input.
 Examples of AI performing human tasks include ChatGPT turning out text, audio, or imagery in response to prompts or an autonomous vehicle navigating its surroundings.